 The Eucharistic Revival is a 3-year initiative sponsored by the United States Conference of Catholic Bishops.
 The revival was launched in 2022 and continues until Pentecost in 2025.

+The goal of this program is to help all Catholics, young and old, revive their faith and love of Jesus through prayer and the sacraments, especially the Eucharist.
 It is hoped that while earning the main central patch and auxiliary patches, each individual will grow in knowledge of the Eucharist and, more importantly, grow in a desire to have a personal experience of Jesus in the Eucharist.
 Click here for program requirements.

 All of these activities may be used by groups, families, schools, or any Cub Scout, Scouts BSA, Venturer, Girl Scout, American Heritage Girl, or Campfire USA.
 Scouts, as well as adults, will find fun and easy ways to learn more about their faith, and Catholic role models and become more aware of the faith community and cultures around the world.
 More information can be found here.